About Becoming a Greener Skier

 The huge expansion of ski resorts since the 1970's has, according to environmentalists, had numerous effects on mountain water levels of lakes and streams; damaged mountain wildlife through the destruction of habitat, noise and pollution in addition to affecting annual climate conditions.

-The increasing popularity of skiing and simultaneous development of the ski industry has created a demand for larger accommodation blocks to be built in the popular resorts but with limited space for new apartments and chalets on the valley floor, this forces more erosion of the surrounding hillsides in order to fulfill accommodation demands.
+The increasing popularity of skiing and simultaneous development of the ski industry has created a demand for larger accommodation blocks to be built in the popular resorts but with limited space for new apartments and chalets on the valley floor, this forces more erosion of the surrounding hillsides in order to fulfil accommodation demands.

 In order to keep up with the tourist demand for the sport, ski resorts today are under pressure to build more lifts with a faster and higher skier capacity.
 This improvement in resort facilities ultimately creates a 'catch 22' situation as the number of individuals visiting the resort increases, which in turn creates pressure to improve transport links to these resorts and so the cycle continues...